yanxi853600/MSSQL_insert_update/README.md

-SGA: Operation in python with SQL Server
+Operation in python with SQL Server
 ===
 Insert or Update database in a flexable way